alexjercan/bug-detection/hint/README.md

 low (for example bleu 0.005 and match 0.2333), and when the bleu score was larger, the exact match was also larger (for example bleu 0.023 and match 0.9333).

+For bugnet I got a bleu score of 0.0413 and an exact match of 0.6.